Bachelor of Science in Mechanical Engineering

 Grades of C- or Better

 While a D may be considered a passing grade in MATH 125, MATH 126, ME 211 (CE 201 and ME 210) and ME 212, it does not meet the mechanical engineering program's requirements for satisfying pre-requisites for subsequent classes.
-The mechanical engineering program requires a C- or better in MATH 125 and MATH 126 for progression in the degree.
-The program requires a C- or better in ME 211 (or CE201 and ME 210) for progression in the degree.
-Students earning a D-, D or D+ in ME 212 may progress in the degree providing they successfully complete ME 412 (counts as Technical Elective) in the next semester that it is offered.
+The mechanical engineering program requires a C- or better in MATH 125, MATH 126, ME 211 (or CE201 and ME 210), and ME 212 for progression in the degree.